Skip to content

 Where are Workshop Coffee's London cafes?

-Workshop Coffee has two London locations - a cafe and training academy on Eccleston Street in Belgravia, and a second cafe on the ground floor of Amazon's London headquarters in Holborn.
+Workshop Coffee has two London locations.
+The flagship is a cafe and training academy on Eccleston Street in Belgravia, a polished space that combines retail with hands-on learning for home brewers and trade professionals.
+The second cafe operates on the ground floor of Amazon's London headquarters in Holborn, offering the same coffee standard in a more corporate setting.

 Does Workshop Coffee have a training academy?

 Yes.
-The Belgravia cafe on Eccleston Street includes a training academy running regular courses for both home brewers and trade professionals.
-It adds a learning dimension to the visit beyond just coffee.
+The Belgravia location on Eccleston Street houses a training academy running regular courses for both home brewers and trade professionals.
+Courses cover brewing technique, equipment use, and flavour development.
+It is one of the more accessible ways to get structured coffee education in London without enrolling in a full barista programme.

 What does Workshop Coffee taste like?

 Workshop roasts a rotating seasonal range of single origins rather than a fixed house blend.
-The espresso tested delivered stone fruit and milk chocolate with honey sweetness and gentle acidity.
-Filter offerings lean lighter - floral, bright, and expressive.
+The espresso tested delivered stone fruit and milk chocolate on the nose, with honey sweetness and gentle acidity.
+Filter offerings lean lighter and more expressive - a washed Ethiopian showed jasmine and lemon curd, while a Costa Rican honey process brought papaya and brown sugar.

 Does Workshop Coffee do subscriptions?